Non-invasive CPC and traffic exchange network for publishers and advertisers.

 - Few payment options: It would be nice to have payment options outside of bank wires and PayPal, but to be fair these are likely the payment methods which most publishers will prefer.

-MGID is a great network to test—as mentioned previously, whether or not you’ll decide to stick with their widget-based approach to advertisements and traffic exchange will be largely dependent upon your unique situation and typical goal scenario.
-The good news is that finding out if MGID is for you won’t be a complicated process—the above-average customer service, easy to use interface, and intuitive widget management and customization all make the features of this network a breeze to set up and integrate.
+As the facts mentioned above, MGID is a great network worth to try.
+Whether you decide to use their widget-based approach to advertisement and traffic exchange will totally upon your situation and goal scenario.
+The good news is that finding out if MGID is for you won't be a complicated process—the above-average customer service, easy to use interface, and intuitive widget management and customization all make the features of this network a breeze to set up and integrate.